project-codeflare/rayvens/README.md

 Camel-K operator is used to build and cache a container image for the source.
 In both cases, the source may take a minute or more to start the first time.
-The source should start in matter of seconds on subsequent runs (unless it is scheduled to a different Ray worker in local mode).
+The source should start in matter of seconds on subsequent runs (unless it is scheduled to a different Ray worker in local mode, as the cache is not shared across workers).

 Rayvens manages the Camel processes and pods automatically and makes sure to terminate them all when the main Ray program exits (normally or abnormally).